 go to Homepage

 It was definitely the most exciting Nostradamus prophecy of the 20th century, in that it gave an exact date for the prophecy's occurrence.
 The infamous Nostradamus "Angolmois" prophecy that was scheduled to occur in July of 1999 may have actually come true!
-It was one of the most well known of all Nostradamus prophecies, and was also known as the "King of Terror" prophecy.
+It was one of the most well known of all Nostradamus prophecies, and became known as the "King of Terror" prophecy.
 This prophecy was unique from most other Nostradamus prophecies because Nostradamus said it would take place in the seventh month of the year 1999.
 But exactly what was going to occur in July of 1999?
 Was the world going to come to an end?
 Was the battle of Armageddon about to begin?

-The Y2K, or Year 2000, MIllennium was quickly approaching, and an anxious and fearful world wondered if the prophet Nostradamus was predicting another great tragedy for mankind.
+The Y2K, or Year 2000, Millennium was quickly approaching, and an anxious and fearful world wondered if the prophet Nostradamus was predicting another great tragedy for mankind.
 But it now appears that quatrain #10-72 represented a unique challenge issued by Nostradamus to the greatest minds of the 20th century.
-Since Nostradamus had given the exact date when the prophecy would happen, Nostradamus followers all over the world rushed to see if they might be the first person to figure out a Nostradamus prophecy before it occurred.
+Since Nostradamus had given the exact date when the prophecy would take place, Nostradamus followers all over the world rushed to see if they might be the first person to figure out a Nostradamus prophecy before it happened.
 Many so-called "experts" on Nostradamus thought the word "Angolmois" to be an anagram of the word "Mongolois", and soon announced that a Mongolian antichrist, or "King of Terror" was going to appear in the month of July to start a war in the Middle East that would eventually involve the entire world.
 Major television networks produced TV specials on the upcoming event, and dozens of self-proclaimed authorities on Nostradamus explained their theories on this frightening prediction.
 Hundreds of websites sprouted up on the Internet as the dreaded July 1999 date approached.

-When the month of July passed rather uneventfully, everyone was terribly disappointed.
+But when the month of July passed rather uneventfully, everyone was terribly disappointed.
 All the Nostradamus "experts" hurriedly came up with all sorts of excuses for why prophecy #10-72 hadn't come true.
 In actuality however, this prophecy may have indeed come true exactly as Nostradamus predicted.
 It seems that everyone simply missed it!
 The following interpretation of this Nostradamus quatrain is representative of many translations published in numerous Nostradamus books well in advance of the 1999 event: